-WASHINGTON (WCBS 880) — The majority of the U.S. House has voted to impeach President Donald Trump, for a second time, following last week's violence at the Capitol and just days before he leaves office.
+WASHINGTON (WCBS 880) — The U.S. House has voted to impeach President Donald Trump, for a second time, following last week's violence at the Capitol and just days before he leaves office.

 The Associated Press reports the four-page impeachment resolution relies on Trump’s own incendiary rhetoric and the falsehoods he spread about President-elect Joe Biden’s election victory, including at a White House rally on the day of the Jan.
 6 attack on the Capitol, in building its case for high crimes and misdemeanors as demanded in the Constitution.